 Uncle Tetsu Japanese Cheesecake (Uncle Tetsu’s Website)

-Established in Japan more than two decades ago, Uncle Tetsu’s Japanese Cheesecake opened in 2015 in Toronto and developed a cult following that was willing to line up for hours for its light, fluffy flagshop product.
-The Uncle Tetsu Canada business has grown to open eight locations in the Greater Toronto Area, one in Vancouver and one in Ottawa.
+Established in Japan in 1990, Uncle Tetsu’s Japanese Cheesecake opened in 2015 in Toronto and developed a cult-following that was willing to line up for hours for its light, fluffy flag shop product.
+The Uncle Tetsu Canada business has grown to open eight locations in the Greater Toronto Area, one in Vancouver, one in Montreal and one in Ottawa.
 In addition to the company’s melt-in-your-mouth signature item in original and matcha (green tea) flavours, various Uncle Tetsu shops also sell cheese tarts, madeleines and twice-cooked cheesecake biscuits.

 CJSO thanks you for visiting us today

-and, please come back real soon!
+and, Please come back real soon!